 Salary is crucial for job hunters, and employers are encouraged by organizations like the Society for Human Resources Management to put ranges in the job description.
-Most people looking for employment search for that number, and they use it to determine whether or not to apply for the position.
-If you see that range, you may have all the data you need.
+Most people looking for employment search for that number and use it to determine whether or not to apply for the position.
+You may have all the data you need if you see that range.
 But if not, don't despair.

-Some companies resist the idea of putting a salary range in the job posting.
-They'd like the flexibility and ability to save money if they find a candidate willing to accept less.
+Some companies resist putting a salary range in the job posting.
+They typically do this because of the flexibility and ability to save money if they find a candidate willing to accept less.
 You can be sure they know how much the position is worth because they have to write that salary expense in the budget, after all, but they may not be willing to share it with you.

 Industry, community, and organizational research can uncover clues about how much someone with your experience might get paid.
-You must keep in mind that you are an individual with unique gifts and talents that might shift the data in one direction or another.
-Before you determine your final set of negotiation figures, you'll need to take a hard look at your performance and career.
+Remember that you are an individual with unique gifts and talents that might shift the data in one direction or another.
+Before you determine your final negotiation figures, you'll need to take a hard look at your performance and career.

 In the last step, we told you to think about how much money you make, and whether or not that's appropriate.
 You know that data, but you should never share it with your recruiter.

-In some parts of the country, says Business Insider, companies can't legally require you to disclose your salary history.
+In some parts of the country and Puerto Rico, companies can't legally require you to disclose your salary history.
 New laws designed to level the playing field for women make it illegal for employers to ask about the past before deciding on a future compensation package.